Modern Slavery statement

 We know that our supply chain presents the greatest risk of Slavery and Human Trafficking so our relationship with suppliers is a critical part of our commitment to eliminating modern slavery.

-UKSBS contracts, on an annual budget of 2022/23 £17.6M, directly with approximately 230 suppliers providing mainly IT hardware, software and associated support, contingent labour, legal and professional services, facilities management, including office rentals, and travel booking services.
+UKSBS contractual spend in the 2023-24 financial year was just under £27.5 million across 172 suppliers (70% of this figure is with the top five suppliers IBM, Oracle, AMS, Hays & PwC) providing mainly IT hardware, software and associated support, staff including contingent labour and professional services.
 UKSBS suppliers have been appointed primarily through Crown Commercial Services (CCS) frameworks.
-The geographical profile of these suppliers is predominantly UK / EU based; however, some companies (ICT based) will naturally have global supply chains that are subcontracted to support their business.
+The geographical profile of these suppliers is predominantly UK/EU based; however, some companies (ICT based) will naturally have global supply chains that are subcontracted to support their business.

-The Company's Procurement Service leads on procurement activities for both itself and clients through the use of CCS frameworks and undertaking bespoke procurements where the goods and /or services required cannot be sourced centrally.
-Our engagement with suppliers includes the following.
+The Company’s Procurement Service leads on procurement activities for both itself and clients through both the use of CCS frameworks and undertaking bespoke procurements where the goods and /or services required cannot be sourced centrally.
+Our engagement with suppliers includes the following:

 • An assessment for every new supplier during the onboarding process, including the acceptance by suppliers to comply with any procedural or legislative code of conduct regarding the payment of invoices.

-• The requirement for all suppliers that are in scope of the Modern Slavery Act to provide a copy of their Modern Slavery Statement.
+• The requirement for all suppliers that are in scope of the Modern Slavery Act to provide a copy of their Modern Slavery Statement, including low value procurements.

-• The incorporation of Modern Slavery contractual obligations and adherence with the Act across UKSBS' suite of Terms and Conditions for all contracts.
+• The incorporation of Modern Slavery contractual obligations and adherence with the Act across UKSBS’s suite of Terms and Conditions for all contracts.

-• Utilising a bespoke set of terms and conditions in relation to Modern Slavery where an alternative contractual adaptation is required (e.g., NEC3 for Construction /FM).
+• Utilising a bespoke set of terms and conditions in relation to Modern Slavery where an alternative contractual adaptation is required (e.g., NEC4 for Construction/FM).

-• UKSBS is currently incorporating the newly revised SQ content that has been issued under PPN 03/22 (replacing PPN 08/16) for all open competition above threshold procurements for both UKSBS and its clients which contains Government mandated Modern Slavery selection criteria.
+• UKSBS is currently incorporating the newly revised SQ content that has been issued under PPN 03/24, which relates to PPN 02/23 (replacing PPN 03/22) for all open competition above threshold procurements for both UK SBS and its clients to which PPN03/24 contains Government mandated Modern Slavery selection criteria.

-• UKSBS has worked extensively with the BEIS Policy team to incorporate into the UKSBS procurement library (for all procurements after April 2022) a Modern Slavery Assessment Tool (RAMS) which is mandated for all BEIS and UKSBS procurements over £1M, with the option available to the project team to incorporate this aspect for all procurements over £10k, in particular for high-risk categories or geographical locations internationally recognised as being high risk.
+• UKSBS has worked extensively with the Government Policy teams to incorporate into the UKSBS procurement Library (for all procurements after April 2022) a Modern Slavery Assessment Tool (RAMS) which is mandated by the Integrated Corporate Services team (ICS) for all DISIT, DESNZ and UKSBS procurements over £1M, with the option available to the project team to incorporate this aspect for all procurements over £10k, in particular for high-risk categories or geographical locations internationally recognised as being high risk.
 This embedded requirement also places contractual obligations on any supplier to provide a trafficking report during the performance of the contract term, at a frequency set by the Contracting Authority relative to the risk profile.

 Where the Company, its clients or suppliers develop any concerns relating to modern slavery (or any other matter) for contracts in operation, they are raised with the CCS and/or UKSBS Procurement Service for investigation and resolution.
 Contract termination is an option if the particular circumstances warrant such action.